GiannisMeg/Porfolio_project/README.md

 ## Welcome to FridayShakes.

-This is an App made as part of my final Project as a Student in Coddaiseur Coding BootCamp.
+This is a Website as part of my final Project as a Student in Coddaiseur Coding BootCamp.
 This is a project made in 10 days from scratch using no templates or previous code.

----

-## The idea behind ;

-The need in the market for an easy to use Events App has never been bigger.
-I know that from experience and since now i have the tools i took the liberty to start a small revolution by making a new easy to use, friendly and FREE App for small Bars and Breweries.

 ---